ehmicky/autoserver/docs/jsonrpc.md

 Both JSON-RPC 1.0 and 2.0 are supported.

 Clients can query the GraphQL server at `//hostname:port/jsonrpc`.
-The `POST` HTTP method must be used.
+The `POST` protocol method must be used.

 # Command and arguments